victorliu/S4/doc/s4_lua_api.md

 ### Return values

 =forw,back=
-	Tables of length NumG containing the complex amplitudes of each forward and backward mode.
+	Tables of length 2*NumG containing the complex amplitudes of each forward and backward mode.
 Each complex amplitude is a table of length 2 containing real and imaginary parts.

 ---